AmhedVargas/crRNA_library/README.md

 * Well 383 is a duplication of co-CRIPSR oligos, and so well 383 and 384 are the same for plate 4.

 ## Library generation
+To ease and automate the crRNA selection process, we figured out that a good strategy is to produce genomic tracks from where we could select crRNAs and optimize further our selections.
+Therefore we focused in the creation of:

+**1. Genebodies and CDS tracks:**

+**2. An Alphafold confidence track:**

+**3. crRNAs tracks:**

+**Scripts to produce each track can be found in the `tracks` folder of this repository.**

+Once we had our genomic tracks, we proceed to do intersections and treat

+**The above steps were performed using the code located in the `processing` folder of this repository.**

+## Troubleshoot

+Please feel free to [e-mail me](mailto:amhed.velazquez@kaust.edu.sa) for any question, doubt or error in the app.

+## Citation
+For now there is no available publication